two-twentyseven/power-outages-analysis/README.md

 # Power Outage Analyzanator
 Power Outage Analyzanator is a detailed UCSD data science project that seeks to explore how data-driven insights may influence real-world decisions.
 This project features various comprehensive steps, from cleaning data and exploratory data analysis, to testing hypotheses and building a functioning predictive model.
-The overarching mission of this project is to pinpoint the characteristics of major power outages with higher severity as well as idenify the risk factors an energy company may consider looking into when predicting the location and severity of its next major power outage.
+The overarching mission of this project is to pinpoint the characteristics of major power outages with higher severity as well as identify the risk factors an energy company may consider looking into when predicting the location and severity of its next major power outage.

 By: Jocelyn Ng & Holden Flett